-- As part of the process of finalising a new principle or amending standard, the AUASB confirms that (which is recorded in the public minutes of the meeting): - (a) due process has been followed effectively and with proper regard for the public interest; and - (b) matters raised by stakeholders have been adequately considered by the Board. - 173.
-Once a principle or amending standard has been approved by the AUASB, a summary of the due process followed is prepared and provided to the FRC Chair and published on the AUASB's website.
+- 216. As part of the process of finalising a new or revised principal standard, or amending standard, the AUASB confirms that (which is recorded in the public minutes of the meeting): - (a) due process has been followed effectively and with proper regard for the public interest; and - (b) matters raised by stakeholders have been adequately considered by the Board. - 217.
+Once a principal or amending standard has been approved by the AUASB, a summary of the due process followed is prepared and provided to the FRC Chair and published on the AUASB's website.